frontenddogma/css-optimization-basics/manuscript/overview.md

 Optimization for production is an important second step, because in production machines use our code, whereas in operation, humans use it.

-When we cannot production-optimize automatically, we should do as much as we can manually.
+When we cannot production-optimize automatically, we should do as much as we can manually, as part of our craft.

 For production, we remove all unneeded characters.
 All of them.